 Veterans Day originated as “Armistice Day” on Nov.
-11, 1919, the first anniversary marking the end of World War I. Congress passed a resolution in 1926 making it an annual observance, and it became a national holiday in 1938.
-Then-President Dwight D. Eisenhower signed legislation in 1954 to change the name to Veterans Day to honor all those who served the country in war or peace.
-On this day, the nation honors military veterans with parades and other observances across the country and a ceremony at the Tomb of the Unknowns at Arlington National Cemetery in Virginia.
+11, 1919, the first anniversary of the end of World War I. Congress passed a resolution in 1926 making it an annual observance, and it became a national holiday in 1938.
+Sixteen years later, then-President Dwight D. Eisenhower signed legislation changing the name to Veterans Day to honor all those who served their country during war or peacetime.
+On this day, the nation honors military veterans -- living and dead -- with parades and other observances across the country and a ceremony at the Tomb of the Unknown Soldier at Arlington National Cemetery in Virginia.

 The following facts are possible thanks to the invaluable responses to U.S. Census Bureau surveys.
 We appreciate the public’s cooperation in helping us measure America’s people, places and economy.

-The number of military veterans in the United States from 2015-2019.
+The number of military veterans in the United States in 2021.

-The percentage of veterans from 2015-2019 who were Asian Americans.
-Additionally, 77.2% were non-Hispanic White; 6.9% Hispanic or Latino (of any race); 11.9% African American; 0.8% American Indian or Alaska Native; 0.2% Native Hawaiian or Other Pacific Islander; and 1.3% were Some Other Race.
+The percentage of veterans in 2021 who were Asian American.
+Additionally, 73.0% of veterans were non-Hispanic White; 8.2% Hispanic or Latino (of any race); 12.3% African American; 0.7% American Indian or Alaska Native; 0.2% Native Hawaiian or Other Pacific Islander; and 2.7% were Some Other Race.
 (The numbers include only those reporting a single race.)

-Here’s a detailed profile of the veteran population from the 2015-2019 American Community Survey.
-Statistics include:
+Here’s a detailed profile of the veteran population in 2021, including:

 The following is a list of observances typically covered by the Census Bureau’s Facts for Features series: